-Team Charter and User Guide to me templates
+Team Charter and User Guide to me templates NEXT: "A Day in-a-life" presentation

-2.6 2.6 "A DAY IN-A-LIFE" PRESENTATION

 Guiding employees to understand an activity-based workplace and how they will need to change the way they work in this new ecosystem of workspaces, is one of the biggest changes to manage.
-Most employees have not had the opportunity to work in an activity-based workplace that has been designed to support their work activities and various personal preferences.
+Most employees have not had the opportunity to work in an activity-based workplace that as been designed to support their work activities and various personal preferences.
 This change requires each employee to redefine their work journey and develop new habits to plan their work weeks, using the new workplace to its full potential.

 This ready-to-use "A day in-a-life" presentation helps educate employees (including executive leaders) on how to work efficiently in an activity-based working (ABW) environment and equip them with the skills they need to develop new ways of working.
 The presentation can be delivered in person or virtually and should be approximately one hour to account for questions.
 More guidance on how to facilitate the presentation is provided on the first few pages of the presentation.
 We recommend offering this presentation two months before the workspace is ready.
-The animation A day in my ABW is also available in addition to this document.
-This animation follows an employee as they demonstrate how they use the various workpoints available in an Activity-based workplace (ABW) to suit their preference and support various tasks throughout the day.